pfitzer/notes/README.md

 Current test coverage: **100%** for all tested components

-- All UI components (Button, Input, Icons)
+- All UI components (Button, Input, Tag, Icons)
 - Feature components (NoteItem, NotesList)
 - Pages (NotesPage)
+- Keyboard shortcuts hook

 Coverage reports are generated in the `coverage/` directory.
 Open `coverage/index.html` in a browser to view the detailed coverage report.